-Until 1890 they were a peal of six bells hung in a very ancient oak frame at the very top of the tower immediately behind the circular windows.
+Until 1890 they were a peal of six hung in a very ancient oak frame at the very top of the tower immediately behind the circular windows.
 This fine frame is still preserved in situ.
-In 1890, two new trebles were added and the whole peal re-hung in a new oak and steel frame lower down the tower on a level with the large louvred windows.
-In that year also, the 7th and Tenor bells were recast.
+In 1890, two new trebles were added and the whole peal was re-hung in a new oak and steel frame lower down the tower on a level with the large louvred windows: the 7th and Tenor bells were recast.